blahberi/rubiks_cube/README.md

 scramble = cube.scramble() # Cube.scramble() returns a string of the scramble
 solution = solver.solve(cube) # solver.solve() returns a string of the solution
 ```
-The strings will contain the "algorithm" does that certain action
+The strings will contain the "algorithm" that does that certain action
 I will explain the algorithm in the "How does beginners method work" section.

 In the solution string you might encountered by the move "mR" or "mL". <br />